c-flynn/Nunchuckoo/README.md

 Download the **NunchuckooTest** folder and place it in your Processing sketchbook folder.

-Ensure your Nunchuck and Arduino are connected, Launch processing and open the NunchuckooTest sketch.
+Ensure your Nunchuck and Arduino are connected, Launch Processing and open the NunchuckooTest sketch.
 This will open a small window which displays a grey box in the centre of the window on a black background.
 All going well you should be able to rotate the box in different directions with your Nunchuck.

 ![Nunchuckoo Test Window](https://dl.dropbox.com/u/29093681/nunchuckoo.png)